Each Bizagi project needs an installed service called the Scheduler (installed within Bizagi Engine).

 <add key="MaxThreadsForAsynchWorkitems" value="[number_of_threads]"/>

-This key is specially useful when your project expects a large number of asynchronous tasks executions, incoming in large blocks.
+This key is especially useful when your project expects a large number of asynchronous tasks executions, incoming in large blocks.

 When choosing to modify the number of threads used by a Scheduler service (by default it uses one), make sure you consider an appropriate balance between the number of Scheduler services you will be using and the number of threads each one runs in parallel.